crux-eval/eval-arena/README.md

 While the above is a good measurement of noise, evaluation benchmarks also differ in their signal.
 We measured the [signal to noise](https://crux-eval.github.io/eval-arena/signal_noise.html) by `(acc(A) - acc(B)) / std(acc(A) - acc(B))` where `A` is the bigger model and `B` is the smaller model of the same series.
 We use size ranging from 7B to 70B normalized for each doubling `log2(size(A)/size(B))`.
-While the main factor is the size of the dataset, mmlu, tqa, and gsm8k produced high signal to noise ratios whereas siqa and piqa produced low signal to noise for their sizes
+Dataset size is the most important for signal noise ratio, and intuitively better quality datasets are not measurably better in signal-to-noise.
-(i.e. per sqrt(size)).
+For example, while MBPP has lower intuitive quality but much higher signal-to-noise compared to HumanEval. mmlu, tqa, and gsm8k produced high signal to noise ratios whereas siqa and piqa produced low signal to noise for their sizes (i.e. per sqrt(size)).

 **Details on testing.**
 See [noise.md](noise.md) for technical information about testing and modeling noise.